 9. Wearing Stilettos in Germany

 “Do not… wear stilettos in Germany.
-You will slip and fall down in front of 100 people including children who will point and laugh at you as you wobble away on the cobblestone with quivering ankles,” one user shared.
+You will slip and fall down in front of 100 people, including children who will point and laugh at you as you wobble away on the cobblestone with quivering ankles,” one user shared.

-“Somewhere in China, that woman I saw in heels on the Great Wall a decade ago is living her best life: planning her first big post-Covid trip, to Germany just to spite you,” another added.
+“Somewhere in China, that woman I saw in heels on the Great Wall a decade ago is living her best life: planning her first big post-Covid trip to Germany just to spite you,” another added.

-“Because the roads and sidewalk can be so difficult, many German women have a very pragmatic approach to beauty.
+“Because the roads and sidewalks can be so difficult, many German women have a very pragmatic approach to beauty.
 High heels aren't impressing anybody.
 The French call us sloppy, I call us all-terrain,” another commenter replied.

-10. Split a Cab with a Stranger
+10. Split a Cab With a Stranger

 “Lol top of the list.
 Creepy dudes outside airports tryin' to split cabs.
 Unless your dad's Liam Neeson,” said one user.